 • The danger of a single story (Chimamanda Ngozi Adichie, TED Talk, YouTube video, 10-7-09) The novelist tells the story of how she found her authentic cultural voice -- and warns that if we hear only a single story about another person or country, we risk a critical misunderstanding.

 • Where Did BIPOC Come From?
-(Sandra E. Garcia, NY Times, 6-17-2020) The acronym, which stands for black, indigenous and people of color, is suddenly everywhere.
+(Sandra E. Garcia, NY Times, 6-17-2020) The acronym, which stands for "black, indigenous and people of color", is suddenly everywhere.
 Is it doing its job?
 (But the Times capitalized "indigenous"while lower-casing "black".
-These decisions often seem capricious.)
+These decisions sometimes seem capricious.)

 • Young Asians and Latinos push their parents to acknowledge racism amid protests (Sydney Trent, Washington Post, 6-22-2020) The children and grandchildren of immigrants have joined the Black Lives Matter movement, but they often have to explain to their parents why change is necessary.
 “I think what you are seeing is a decades-long transformation....We have arrived at a real cultural shift,” said Jose Antonio Vargas, founder of Define American, an immigration advocacy organization, and a former Washington Post reporter.
 While the dynamics between black and white Americans get most of the media attention, Vargas said, the makeup of this

 Thanks to Betsy Hague, Cheryl Svensson, Kim Mee Joo, Jack El-Hai, Abigail Rasminsky, Kristie Miller, Guided Autobiography Group, Lynne Lamberg, Flora Morris Brown, and many others for suggestions.